Development Fundraising Intern

 Hours, Compensation, and Benefits

-Our team of seven enjoys forging change in the culture and infrastructure of the city we love, and we are looking for a community-minded Atlantan who is on board with our vision, mission, and values to join our team.
+Our growing team of six enjoys forging change in the culture and infrastructure of the city we love, and we are looking for a community-minded Atlantan who is on board with our vision, mission, and guiding principles to join our team.

-Send resume and cover letter to [email protected] with the subject line “Development Fundraising Internship Fall 2021.”
+Send resume and cover letter to [email protected] with the subject line “Development Fundraising Internship Summer 2022.”

 The Atlanta Bicycle Coalition aims to foster an environment that recognizes, respects, and values different backgrounds and talents.
 The Atlanta Bicycle Coalition does not discriminate in its staff, board, volunteers, volunteer committees, or recipients of services, and will not tolerate unlawful discrimination or harassment on the basis of race, color, religion (including religious dress and grooming), sex, sexual orientation, gender identity, national origin, age, disability, military or veteran status, genetic information, or any other protected category.
 This policy applies to all terms and conditions of employment including, but not limited to, hiring, placement, promotion, termination, layoff, recall, transfer, leaves of absence, compensation, and training.